Pittsburgh-NEH-Institute/Institute-Materials-2020/presentations/day03_session03_rowell_work-plan.md

 I genuinely love their [Monday Motivator email newsletter](https://www.facultydiversity.org/the-monday-motivator).
 And I would say that many of the weekly emails are project management for solo researchers by another name — for example, crafting a semesterly strategic plan.
 So, I offer this as a resource for those of you who are a team of one.

+Also, as a side note, I will say that I have heavily used these project charter templates in the past.
+But lately the resource I am finding most useful for structuring my thoughts around service development in academic libraries is this resource, which my colleague at Tufts, Kylie Burnham, introduced me to when they took a for-credit course on program evaluation in Tufts' museum education department:

+W.K.
+Kellogg Foundation.
+2004. "[Logic model development guide](https://wkkf.issuelab.org/resource/logic-model-development-guide.html)."
+Battle Creek, Michigan: W.K.
+Kellogg Foundation, January 2004.